 How Do You Eat A Custard Apple?

-Know the right technique to remove the pulp, and eating the fruit becomes easy.
+Know the right technique to remove the pulp to eat the fruit easily.

-- Pull apart the fruit using your hands or cut it half.
+- Open the fruit using your hands or cut it to half.

 - Take a spoon and scoop out the flesh.

 Selecting the best fruit: Ripe custard apples have pale green skin.
-They are juicy, sweet and give aromatic flavor.
+They are juicy and sweet.
 You can also buy darker green fruits and store them at room temperature to ripen.

-- Just add a little lime juice for a complementary flavor.
+- Add a little lime juice for a complementary flavor.

-- Prepare a smoothie, milkshake or add to ice creams.
+- Prepare a smoothie, milkshake or add to ice cream.